 Photography above: bijansviewfinder.com

-This post was first published on 31st January, 2016
+This post was first published on 31st January, 2016 and has been updated.

 - 1/2 cup milk reduced fat